 Unfortunately, a recent study by AAA finds that hit-and-run deaths have reached a record high in the United States.
 Almost 20 percent of all pedestrian deaths are caused by hit-and-run accidents.
 Experiencing panic and fear after an accident is understandable, but leaving injured victims alone, with no one there to call for help, is unimaginable.

-If you are the victim of a hit-and-run, we at OnderLaw, LLC understand that you’re likely feeling overwhelmed by the magnitude of this type of accident, but you don’t have to face it alone.
-Our skilled attorneys will fight for your rights and help shoulder the financial repercussions of your accident.
+If you are the victim of a hit-and-run, we at OnderLaw understand that you’re likely feeling overwhelmed by the magnitude of this type of accident, but you don’t have to face it alone.
+Our skilled St. Louis hit-and-run accident lawyer will fight for your rights and help shoulder the financial repercussions of your accident.

 This is a challenging time for you and your family.
-Call us at (314) 963-9000 so that we can talk about your case.
-Give us the burden of dealing with your accident so you can focus on what’s important, you and your family.
+Call us so that we can talk about your personal injury case.
+Give us the burden of dealing with your accident so you can focus on what’s important: you and your family.

 The person does not attempt to stop and identify themselves, exchange information, or render aid to anyone involved in the accident.
 In many cases, it doesn’t matter if you were the one responsible for causing the accident or not.
 If you were involved, you are not allowed to leave the scene.

 It is also important to note that hit-and-run accidents don’t always happen on a highway or major public road.
 If you hit a car in a parking lot, for example, and then leave, that can also be considered a hit-and-run accident.

 Many people are in a state of shock after being involved in a serious car accident.
 That is even more true for any victim of a hit-and-run accident.
 Not only are you the victim of a crash, but you’ve also been victimized a second time by being abandoned when you need help the most.

 If you’ve been the victim of a hit-and-run accident in St. Louis, try to remain calm.
 Here is a list of things you should do if you’ve been hurt by a hit-and-run driver: